inidal/inidal/README.md

 ## 👋 Hi there, I’m Nidal.

-I'm a self-taught software developer with a passion for JavaScript, Python, and currently diving into Rust.
-My journey in tech is fueled by a blend of my technical skills and a background in human resource management, offering a unique perspective on software development.

-## 🚀 Professional Journey

 ### Founder and Software Architect at [Codrlabs Solutions](https://codrlabs.com)

 At Codrlabs Solutions, I'm not just the founder; I'm a visionary, a problem-solver, and a technologist.
 My journey began with a simple idea: to use technology to make life easier for businesses and individuals alike.
 Over the years, I've led our team to create innovative software solutions that address real-world challenges, from web and mobile app development to data analytics.